alexandre-touret/api-first-workshop/docs/workshop.md

 > aside positive
-> Currently only the guitar names "Gibson ES 335" and
+> Currently only the guitar names "Gibson ES 335" and "Fender Stratocaster" are available as examples

 > aside negative